wuciawe/wuciawe.github.io/_posts/2017-01-22-ClassNotFoundException-vs-NoClassDefFoundError.md

 ---
 {% include JB/setup %}

-Days before, after the maintainment of the cluster, I met the NoClassDefFoundError when I tried to resubmit the application to the yarn.
+Days before, after the maintenance of the cluster, I met the NoClassDefFoundError when I tried to resubmit the application to the yarn.
 At first, I thought that was caused by messing the classpath up, or distribution of the application.
 After several try of re-compiling and re-distributing, I found that the real cause is the failure of initialising an `object`.